 AMF is a Major Partner of Barnardos and are proud to contribute to help youth and children affected by abuse, homeless and mental health issues.

-Our partnership continues to grow, broadening our support this year across three important programs that assist the disadvantaged Australian children and youth who are at risk of abuse or neglect:
+Our partnership continues to grow with our support this year across three important programs that assist the disadvantaged Australian children and youth who are at risk of abuse or neglect.
+The programs are mentioned previously.